GoTab-Inc/Docucache/packages/docucache/README.md

 - `__typename`/`_type`
 - `_id` when it's formatted like `[type]:[id]`. eg `User:123`

-Both of these can be configured by setting `idFields` and `typeFields`.
+Both of these can be configured by setting `idFields` and `typeFields` when constructing a DocuCache instance.

 Additionally a document will have a cacheId generated which is the id that uniquely identifies a document in the cache.
 By default the cacheId will look like `[type]:[id]`, but this can be overriden on a per-type basis using CachePolicies.